migueldiazacevedo/travel_insurance_prediction/README.md

 - seaborn
 - scikit-learn
 - statsmodels
-(see requirements.txt for version details and more requirements used in the development environment)
+(see requirements.txt for version details and more dependencies used in the development environment)

 ***
 License